Scotty Riggs

 Scott Antol (born March 1, 1967) is a retired American professional wrestler.
-He is best known for his tenure with World Championship Wrestling (WCW) from 1993 to 1999 under the ring names Scotty Riggs and Riggs.
+He is best known for his tenure with World Championship Wrestling (WCW) from 1993 to 1999, under the ring names Scotty Riggs and Riggs.
 Antol is also known for his appearances with Extreme Championship Wrestling (ECW) as Scotty Anton.
-He currently works for All Elite Wrestling (AEW) in a backstage role.
+He currently works backstage for All Elite Wrestling (AEW).

 Professional wrestling career

 Early years (1992–1995)

 Antol debuted on June 2, 1992 using the ring name Scott Studd after being trained by Ted "The Nightmare" Allen.
 Allen trained Studd by teaching while wrestling in front of live crowds.
 In the early 1990s, he worked for various independent promotions, including the North Georgia Wrestling Association (NGWA), Peach State Championship Wrestling (PSCW), Smoky Mountain Wrestling (SMW), and the United States Wrestling Association (USWA).

 World Championship Wrestling (1993–1999)

 Scott Studd (1993-1995)

 Antol made his WCW debut in 1993 as Scott Studd, working as a jobber.